mrpatzsch/mean-blueprint/README.md

 </pre>
 <p>This function is slightly more prodigious as the bower files that do not have javascript files need to be weeded out.
 The css and fonts provided by Bootstrap and Font-Awesome, for instance, will be handled in another function all together.
 Therefore, using some of the options availalbe to 'main-bower-files', the font-awesome library is entirely ignored in this function while only Bootstrap's .js file is called in.</p>
 <p><strong>The CSS functions</strong></p>
-<p>Just like with the javascript files, there will be two gulp tasks for CSS.
+<p>Just like with the javascript files, there will be two gulp tasks for CSS, plus an additional one for font-awesome's fonts.
 The first is going to take the CSS from the bower files, while the second will translate the .scss files I'll write into css.</p>
 <pre>
-function bowerCSS(){
+function bowerStyles(){
-  return gulp.src(['./bower_components/bootstrap/dist/css/bootstrap.css', './bower_components/font-awesome/css/font-awesome.css'])
+  return gulp.src([paths.bower + '/bootstrap/dist/css/bootstrap.css', paths.bower + '/font-awesome/css/font-awesome.css'])
   .pipe(concat('vendor.css'))
-  .pipe(gulp.dest('./public/styles'));
+  .pipe(minifyCSS())
+  .pipe(gulp.dest(paths.client + '/styles'));
 }
 </pre>
+<p>bowerStyles() takes the CSS files from font-awesome and bootstrap, concatenates them into one file, minifies their CSS, and then pushes it to the client folder.
+A similar thing happens for the .scss files in the styles() function, except here I am first using gulp-ruby-sass to compile the .scss files into CSS.</p>
 <pre>
 function styles(){
   return sass(paths.build + '/stylesheets/**/*', {style: 'compressed'})